SavinaRoja/arkady/docs/index.rst

    class RpiCPUTempApp(Application):
        def config(self):
            """This is called as the last step in setup for the Application"""
-           # Creates the device and gives it the name 'temp'
+           # Creates the component and gives it the name 'temp'
-           self.add_device(RpiCPUTemp, 'temp')
+           self.add_component(RpiCPUTemp, 'temp')
            # Creates a router type listener and listens on port 5555
            self.add_router(bind_to='tcp://*:5555')